whywhy36/DHTDigger/configuration/Readme.md

+# Configuration
-# Configuration shared by all components
+Shared by all components.

+#### Usage
+- if deployed distributely, each node needs one copy of configuration
+- the number of wiretap workers can be increased as your environment can support